 I grew up in Alaska, left for 13 years, then decided to return.
 So I have the unique perspective of knowing this state like the back of my hand and also viewing it as a visitor after being gone for so long.

-In this article I will go over 25 things to know about before moving to Alaska.
-Some are practical, some are a little cheeky, but hopefully these will provide more insight for those looking to pack up and move thousands of miles north to the 49th state.
+In this article, I will go over 25 things to know about before moving to Alaska.
+Some are practical, some are silly, but hopefully these will provide more insight for those looking to pack up and move thousands of miles north to the 49th state.

 1. No Need to Worry About Being Trendy

 In 2020, Travel & Leisure voted Anchorage the worst-dressed city in the US.
 Fashion trends up here seem to lag a few years compared to the lower 48.
 But in general, there isn’t much of a fashion scene.
 People dress for function, and typically a cute winter coat won’t cut it in -20 temps with high winds.
 Instead, people opt for brands like North Face, Carhartt, or Columbia.
 It’s not uncommon to see people out in sweatshirts and jeans at a nice restaurant on a Friday night.